 If possible, get most of your magnesium through diet.
 The best sources of magnesium are colored green since magnesium sits at the center of the chlorophyll molecule.
 (Think leafy vegetables like spinach, swiss chard, and beet greens).
 Pumpkin seeds, sunflower seeds, squash, and black beans are also magnesium-rich foods.

-I recommend supplementing with magnesium malate, magnesium citrate, or magnesium glycinate.
+I recommend supplementing with magnesium malate.
 Avoid the poorly-absorbed form, magnesium oxide, unless your sole purpose is to promote bowel regularity.

 If you’re struggling with sleep, anxiety, or both—and lower doses of magnesium aren’t cutting it—try 500 mg of supplemental magnesium taken with dinner.
 That’s the dose used in the insomnia study.

-Although higher doses of magnesium are generally safe for those with healthy kidneys, I believe it’s wise to keep daily magnesium intake between 500 to 600 mg per day.
+Although higher doses of magnesium are generally safe for those with healthy kidneys, I believe it’s wise to keep daily magnesium intake between 400–600 mg per day.
 If you need to go up from there, go slowly, as magnesium can have a laxative effect.